c4kef/c4kef/README.md

 ### INFO
 WhatsApp has severely restricted registrations even from real devices after the US elections.
 Wait for the hype to end <3.
-Current percent success rate: ~10% for some countries
+Current percent success rate: ~10%

 Services:
 - Apple Push Notification Service (In Testing)